IN CAREs ECHO

 Senior Director & Epidemiologist | Indiana Rural Health Association (IRHA)

-Her work at IRHA involves Senior staff management, program management, grant evaluations, and grant writing.
-She is currently working as the program director for the Indiana Rural Opioid Consortium, which is a grant-funded program under the Health Resources and Services Administration for combating the epidemic of Substance use overdose deaths and morbidity in rural Indiana.
 She is also the lead evaluator for three different federally funded programs.
 She serves on the board of the Indiana Immunization Coalition.
-She has a Bachelor of Medicine and Surgery from King ward Medical University, Pakistan and master's in public health with a concentration in Epidemiology from Indiana University (IUPUI).
+She has a Bachelor of Medicine and Surgery from King ward Medical University, Pakistan and master's in public health with a concentration in epidemiology from Indiana University (IUPUI).
 Her research interests include health disparities, mental health and addiction, and vaccine-preventable diseases.

 Alex Buchanan, MA